ATTENTION! IMPORTANT NEWS!

 With appreciation and very best wishes to all of you,

-Dr. Tatyana Tsyrlina-Spady, Project Director and International Coordinator, and the Project Action Team
+Dr. Tatyana Tsyrlina-Spady, Project Director and International Coordinator

 CATEGORIES TO USE:

-We announce a new title, the Kindness Champion that would be awarded to different categories of individuals or groups determined by the Project Action team together with the Youth Board to acknowledge those who:
+The Kindness Champion title has been awarded to different categories of individuals or groups determined by the Project Action team together with the Youth Board to acknowledge those who:

 - Were the first to submit the project from their own country/state/school.
 For example, Kindness Champion in Poland, or Oregon Kindness Champion (USA), or Alizava Basic School Kindness Champions (Lithuania).